-10-9B-19-19: FINAL GEOTECHNICAL REPORT:
+10-9B-15-19: FINAL GEOTECHNICAL REPORT:

 All projects require a final geotechnical report.
 The geotechnical report shall be stamped and signed by a licensed professional engineer registered in the state of Utah with experience in preparing and rendering geotechnical reports.
-The report shall include as a minimum the following: field investigation; description and classification of site soils including boring and pit logs; depth to ground water if applicable; depth to bedrock if applicable; suitability of site soils for proposed project improvements including foundations; identification of expansive/collapsible soils and remedial action if required; liquefaction potential and remedial action if required; hazardous geologic conditions not accounted for or identified in the preliminary geotechnical report such as unstable soils, faults, etc.; stability of natural slopes; slope and retaining recommendations for graded slopes; soil weights, loads, and allowable bearing pressures; soil preparation recommendations; seismic recommendations, subgrade and pavement recommendations; other recommendations applicable to the project site.
+The report shall include as a minimum the following: field investigation; description and classification of site soils including boring and pit logs; depth to ground water if applicable; depth to bedrock if applicable; suitability of site soils for proposed project improvements including foundations; identification of expansive/collapsible soils and remedial action if required; liquefaction potential and remedial action if required; hazardous geologic conditions not accounted for or identified in the preliminary geotechnical report such as unstable soils, faults, etc.; stability of natural slopes; slope and retaining recommendations for graded slopes; soil weights, loads, and allowable bearing pressures; soil preparation recommendations; seismic recommendations, subgrade and pavement recommendations; a percolation test at the proposed stormwater basins, other recommendations applicable to the project site.
 This report shall be completed and approved by staff prior to planning commission review of the final plat.
 The city can require that the report undergo a peer review by a separate engineering firm selected by the city at the applicant's expense.
-The geotechnical report shall be stamped and signed by a licensed professional geotechnical engineer registered in the state of Utah with experience in preparing and rendering geotechnical reports.

-10-9B-19-20: OPTIONAL PUBLIC MEETING:
+10-9B-15-20: OPTIONAL PUBLIC MEETING: